 … and it goes like this for yet other 86 lines.

-If your need relies on auditing tasks, analyze SLAs, make reports from Jira outside the tool, etc., you'll need to export comments and transitions from either Jira Cloud or Jira Data Center (or Server) with Exporter for Jira.
+Suppose your need relies on auditing tasks, making Jira reports outside the tool, etc. In that case, you'll need to export comments and transitions from either Jira Cloud or Jira Data Center (or Server) with Exporter for Jira.

-Ultimately, whatever the chosen method, once the data extracted from Jira, the dilemma relies on which treatment will have that information extracted.
+Ultimately, whatever the chosen method is, once the data is extracted from Jira, the dilemma relies on which treatment will remove that information.

 These Stories on Jira Software